danielsobrado/CCDAK-Exam-Questions/KSQL/README.md

 - **Anomaly Detection**: Implement anomaly detection systems by processing and analyzing data in real-time, identifying outliers or unusual patterns.
 - **Data Enrichment**: Enrich streaming data by joining it with static datasets or additional streams, adding value and context to the data.

+### Headless mode

+ksqlDB offers two deployment modes:

+1. **Headless ksqlDB deployment (Application Mode):**
+   - This is the recommended mode for production deployments.
+   - You write your queries in a SQL file and start ksqlDB server instances with this file as an argument.
+   - Each server instance reads the SQL file, compiles the ksqlDB statements into Kafka Streams applications, and starts executing the generated applications.

+2. **Interactive ksqlDB deployment:**
+   - In this mode, you interact with the ksqlDB servers through a REST API.
+   - You can interact directly using REST clients, the ksqlDB CLI, or Confluent Control Center.
+   - This mode is suitable for development, testing, and exploratory purposes.

+`ksqlDB` supports a locked-down, "headless" deployment mode that disables interactive access to the `ksqlDB` cluster.
+This mode is useful in production environments where you want to ensure that only predefined queries are executed and prevent direct user interaction with the cluster.

+In a typical workflow:
+1. A team of users develops and tests their queries interactively on a shared testing `ksqlDB` cluster using the CLI.
+2. When ready for production deployment, the verified queries are version-controlled and stored in a `.sql` file.
+3. The `.sql` file is provided to the `ksqlDB` servers during startup using either:
+   - The `--queries-file` command-line argument, or
+   - The `ksql.queries.file` setting in the `ksqlDB` configuration file.

+When a `ksqlDB` server is running with a predefined script (`.sql` file), it automatically disables its REST endpoint and interactive use.
+This lockdown mechanism ensures that the server only executes the predefined queries and prevents any direct interaction with the production `ksqlDB` cluster.
+In headless mode, ksqlDB stores metadata in the config topic.
+The config topic stores the ksqlDB properties provided to ksqlDB when the application was first started. ksqlDB uses these configs to ensure that your ksqlDB queries are built compatibly on every restart of the server.

 ### ksqlDB In-Depth

 #### 1. ksqlDB Overview